2016-17 — Join us! Bring a friend or make a new one. We can’t wait to see you there!

-We are delighted to announce our 2016 – 2017 chamber music season.
-Starting in September we will return to the exquisite Hamilton Hall in Salem and to our new home in Brookline at St. Paul’s Church in Brookline — two warm, intimate venues that get our audiences right into the musical action.
+We are already looking forward to our 2016 – 2017 chamber music season.
+Starting in September we will return to the exquisite Hamilton Hall in Salem and t St. Paul’s Church in Brookline — two warm, intimate venues that get our audiences right into the musical action.
 These programs explore the depth, passion, and diversity of chamber music — pieces from different countries and continents, from the 1700s to a world premiere.